 “The arts lift the mood on the ward to one of light-heartedness and fun.
 It includes everyone and excludes no one.
 Everyone I have met through the Arts for Health programme has been passionate about their art form and wanted to make the patient’s and family’s stays the best it can be.
 Their passion is then shared with the patients, families and staff making a big difference.
 More please!” – Parent of patient

 There are lots of opportunities to get involved and we make our activities as interactive as possible.
 We work with a team of highly experienced professional artists who are delivering projects which aim to make the hospital as welcoming as possible and your experience as a patient very special.
 Our arts programme in Alder Hey has been recognised regionally and nationally for its quality and its focus on the patients.
 It is much easier to give examples of what we have been doing recently and many of these projects are still carrying on.

-The hospital has a long standing partnership with ‘Twin Vision’, a media charity specialising in projects that develop skills in photography, film, animation and audio.
+The hospital has a long standing partnership since 2009 with ‘Twin Vision’, a media charity specialising in projects that develop skills in photography, film, animation and audio.

 Patients were involved in all aspects of making the film; in December, we held a special film premiere to celebrate the children and young people’s achievements which was attended by over 150 people!